 All my coaching sessions are done remotely, at a time convenient to you.
 There is bound to be a time of the week that will work out.
-All of my clients find that despite dedicating about hour a week (or every other week) to a coaching session, they get back many more hours in free time as a by-product of having more focused goals and commitments.
+All of my clients find that despite dedicating aa few hours a month to coaching, they get back many more hours in free time as a by-product of having more clarity in focus and decision making at work.

 How long does it take to see results?

 Most clients will begin to see progress in the first session alone!
-However, you will see compounded results and the biggest breakthroughs over the course of 3-6 months of consistent coaching.
+However, you will see compounded results and the biggest breakthroughs over the course of several months of consistent coaching.

 Are our coaching discussions confidential?